Jimmy Korderas: World Wrestling Federation/Entertainment (1987–2009)

 On May 23, 1999, Korderas was the referee at Over the Edge for the match between "Blue Blazer" Owen Hart and The Godfather.
 He was in the ring when Hart fell 78 feet from a harness tethered above the ring and died.
 According to reports, Hart yelled to Korderas to move because Hart did not want to land on Korderas, but Hart's foot still made contact with Korderas' shoulder.

 During a kayfabe strike by the WWF referees in late 1999, Korderas was the only regular referee who did not join the strike, which led to him being attacked by the striking refs at Unforgiven in 1999.

 In 2006, the WWE pulled Korderas off the road briefly due to health issues, but he returned to work shortly thereafter.
 In November 2008, referees, and thus Korderas, were made no longer exclusive to particular WWE television shows, or brands.
 On January 9, 2009, Korderas was released from WWE.

 Ring of Honor (2012)

 On May 12, 2012, Korderas refereed a match at Ring of Honor's Internet Pay-Per View entitled Border Wars.
-Jimmy was heralded by fans chanting "Thank you, Jimmy" when he entered the ring.
+He was heralded by fans chanting "Thank you, Jimmy" when he entered the ring.